-7.15.1.a Downstream management (MR-BS and CPE)
+7.15.1a Downstream management (between MR-BS and CPE)

-To maintain efficient operation between the MR-BS and CPEs, the downstream burst profile is determined by the according to the quality of the signal that is received by each CPE.
+To maintain efficient operation between the BS/MR-BS and CPEs, the downstream burst profile is determined by the BS/MR-BS according to the quality of the signal that is received by each CPE.
 To reduce the volume of upstream traffic, the CPE monitors the CINR and compares the average value against the allowed range of operation.
 As shown in Figure 50, threshold levels bound this region.
 These thresholds parameters are specified in the DCD message, and shall be used by CPEs to determine their optimal burst profile.
 If the received CINR falls outside of the allowed operating region as determined by the threshold parameters, the CPE requests a change to a new burst profile using one of the following two methods:

 a) If the CPE has been granted upstream bandwidth (a data grant allocation to the CPE’s Basic FID), the CPE shall send a RNG-REQ message in that allocation.
-The MR-BS responds with a RNG-CMD message.
+The BS/MR-BS responds with a RNG-CMD message.

 b) If a grant is not available and the CPE requires a more robust burst profile on the downstream, the CPE shall send a RNG-REQ message in an Initial Ranging interval.